 - 1. Develop a professional code of ethics and conduct to be used in professional situations. - 2.
 Identify the requirements and steps needed to create a registered business entity. - 3.
 List all costs associated with creating a new design business entity and the expenses required to run it. - 4.
 Summarize basic financial transactions and expenses pertaining to the running of a design business including: basic expenses, budget, cash flow, invoicing, bookkeeping, taxes and various legal documents associated with business. - 5.
 Formulate a process to accurately cost a graphic design project, establish a suitable fee structure and provide accurate quotes by identifying an accurate value for time and skill. - 6.
-Produce a completed business plan complete with all required financial figures. - 7.
-Design and produce a printed portfolio using an online and on-demand publisher.
+Develop and Refine presenting oneself to clients or as in an interview. - 7.
+Design and produce a printed portfolio.